hzFishy/UnrealNotes/content/Unreal Engine/Physics/Types/Physics types.md

 ## `FCollidingData`
 Collision event data stored for use by other systems (e.g. Niagara, gameplay events).

+## `FRigidBodyCollisionInfo`
+Information about a specific object involved in a rigid body collision.

+## `FCollisionNotifyInfo`
+One entry in the array of collision notifications pending execution at the end of the physics engine run.

+## `FSolverCollisionEventFilter`

 # Breaking
 ## `FBreakingEventData`
 Holds a `FAllBreakingData` and `FIndicesByPhysicsProxy`.